 There is also is the question of when to eat?
 Again, there is no strict rule on this but consistency is key.
 You can eat 3 square meals or you can graze throughout the day.
 As long as you are getting in plenty of calories it doesn’t matter how you do it.
 What I will say is not to let yourself get too hungry as low blood sugar is perceived as a stress by the body.
 If you are getting cranky, anxious or panicky before your next meal you have probably left it too long and should think about adding an extra snack before you get to that point.
 Often 3 meals with 3 snacks is recommended as a good eating structure and if you have no clue then this can be a good place to start.

 One thing I don’t recommend is intermittent fasting.
-Again, this has been shown to have lots of health benefits for “normal people” but it is really not a good idea in recovery.
+Again, there is some research showing fasting to have lots of health benefits but it is really not a good idea in recovery.
 If you want to practice intermittent fasting I would suggest to do no more than 12 hours fasting e.g. 7am to 7pm eating window.
 This gives your digestive system a break to heal and repair but doesn’t leave you going for long periods during the day without food.
 Personally I got really hungry at night during my recovery and sometimes I would wake up during the night starving and need to eat.
 It really depends on where you are coming from, how long and how intensely you have been dieting.
 So, do what you need to and don’t set any rules as really anything goes!

 Can I recover my period on a vegan or vegetarian diet?
 What about gluten-free?

 Another question women ask is if it is possible to recover on specific diets such as vegan or vegetarian, gluten-free.
 The answer to this is yes it is possible!
 However, I would recommend to examine why you are following this diet and if it is a way for you to continue to restrict then maybe it is time to reconsider.
 I personally recovered my period on a vegan diet but later decided to incorporate animal products back into my diet when I realised that this was still a way for me to control my food intake and keep my eating disorder alive.
-If you are following a particular diet for ethical reasons or due to a health condition then this is fine, just make sure you are allowing yourself to eat plenty of food and find suitable alternatives for foods that are off-limits.
+If you are following a particular diet for ethical reasons or due to a health condition then this is fine, just make sure you are allowing yourself to eat plenty of food, not restricting any macro-nutrients and find suitable alternatives for foods that are off-limits so that you don’t feel deprived mentally.

 What if my diet is limited by digestive issues?
 Can I still get my period back on a restricted diet?